Menopausal Weight Gain, causes and treatment options

 Dieting during Menopause

 So what kind of diet am I talking about here?
-A diet that is high in carbs, processed foods, sugar, alcohol, and such.
+A diet high in carbs, processed foods, sugar, alcohol, and such.
 When you eat a lot of carbs on an ongoing basis, insulin is constantly stimulated.
 This can lead to a health condition called insulin resistance, where the cells start to resist the insulin.

 Exercise During Menopause